jamescherti/pathaction/README.md

 ### 2. Create a rule-set file

-Navigate to your project root (e.g., `~/projects/my-app/`) and create a `.pathaction.yaml` file.
+Navigate to your project root and create a `.pathaction.yaml` file (e.g., `~/projects/my-app/.pathaction.yaml`).
 Here is a basic example to run Python files:

 ```yaml
 ---